 \subsection{Network architecture}

-The SGM module can be easily combined with current popular 2D networks.
-Considering that SGM is designed to capture various temporal cues, we choose the InceptionV3 network as our backbone for it can well model multi-scale spatial patterns.
-Follow the practical experience of GST \cite{luo2019grouped} and GSM\cite{sudhakaran2020gate} in designing networks, we insert the SGM module into the Inception standard modules.
-In this way, the various temporal feature from SGM and the multi-scale spatial features from other inception branches are cascaded together to form semantically spatiotemporal features.
-The overall network architecture SGN is shown in Fig.~\ref{network}.
+The SGM module can be easily combined with current advanced 2D networks.
+Considering that SGM is designed to capture various temporal cues, we choose the InceptionV3 network as our backbone as it can effectively model multi-scale spatial patterns.
+Following the practical experience of GST \cite{luo2019grouped} and GSM \cite{sudhakaran2020gate} in designing networks, we insert the SGM module into the Inception standard modules.
+In this way, the various temporal feature from SGM and the multi-scale spatial features from other inception branches are cascaded together to form semantically spatio-temporal features.
+The overall network architecture is shown in Fig.~\ref{network}.